tetrao-eu/template-site/README.md

 This is an internal project and we decided to publish it to promote the use of a lot of open source projects we love and we use every day and make our job easier.

+You can see this project running here: [https://template-site.tetrao.eu/](https://template-site.tetrao.eu/).

 **Template Site** is an skeleton of a web application based on:

 * [Scala 2.11.8 as programming language](http://www.scala-lang.org/)